Top 10 Marketing Surveys and Marketing Survey Questions

 - What is the main reason you chose X?

 - What type of business do you represent?
 What is your role?

 - What are the main problems you want to solve with X?

 - What is the biggest everyday annoyance when communicating with leads?

-Why it’s useful: Send customer research surveys to people who buy your products.
-That way, you find out more about your customers like their job roles, pain points, and interests.
-This lets you target and personalizes your marketing efforts much better.
+Why it’s useful: Sending customer research surveys to people who buy your products will help you find out more about your customers, including their job titles, pain points, and interests.
+This will let you target and personalize your marketing efforts.

 2. NPS (Net Promoter Score) Surveys